bakpatrycja/UserTracker/Backend/README.md

 4. mysqldev: http://localhost:51744/

-1. Application is a frontend app where you can start.
-2. PHP My Admin Panel is a nice tool to check database. root, configured DB_PASSWORD in .env file are your credentials to panel :-)
+Application is a frontend app where you can start.<br> PHP My Admin Panel is a nice tool to check database. root, configured DB_PASSWORD in .env file are your credentials to panel :-)<br>
-3. 4. api and mysqldev are self described.
+Api and mysqldev are self described.<br>

 ## Api endpoints